Veil: Antiquity

 Classical Greek and Hellenistic statues sometimes depict Greek women with both their head and face covered by a veil.
 Caroline Galt and Lloyd Llewellyn-Jones have both argued from such representations and literary references that it was commonplace for women (at least those of higher status) in ancient Greece to cover their hair and face in public.
 Roman women were expected to wear veils as a symbol of the husband's authority over his wife; a married woman who omitted the veil was seen as withdrawing herself from marriage.
 In 166 BC, consul Sulpicius Gallus divorced his wife because she had left the house unveiled, thus allowing all to see, as he said, what only he should see.
-Unmarried girls normally didn't veil their heads, but matrons did so to show their modesty and chastity, their pudicitia.
+Unmarried girls normally did not veil their heads, but matrons did so to show their modesty and chastity, their pudicitia.
 Veils also protected women against the evil eye, it was thought.

 A veil called flammeum was the most prominent feature of the costume worn by the bride at Roman weddings.
 The veil was a deep yellow color reminiscent of a candle flame.
 The flammeum also evoked the veil of the Flaminica Dialis, the Roman priestess who could not divorce her husband, the high priest of Jupiter, and thus was seen as a good omen for lifelong fidelity to one man.
 The Romans apparently thought of the bride as being "clouded over with a veil" and connected the verb nubere (to be married) with nubes, the word for cloud.

-Intermixing of populations resulted in a convergence of the cultural practices of Greek, Persian, and Mesopotamian empires and the Semitic peoples of the Middle East.
-With the spread of Christianity, the ordinance of headcovering by women became normative throughout Christendom due to the fact that it was enjoined in the Bible and by the Church Fathers.
+Intermixing of populations resulted in a convergence of the cultural practices of Greek, Persian, and Mesopotamian empires and the Semitic-speaking peoples of the Middle East.
+With the spread of Christianity, the ordinance of headcovering by women became normative throughout Christendom because it was enjoined in the Bible and by the Church Fathers.
 Veiling and seclusion of women appear to have established themselves among Jews and Christians, before spreading to urban Arabs of the upper classes and eventually among the urban masses.
 In the rural areas it was common to cover the hair, but not the face.